apollographql/runtime-testing-framework/docs/src/framework/command-providers.md

 ### Inline scripts

-To provide your command as an inline script simply specify the kind as `inline` and provide your script contents under the `content` key.
+To provide your command as an inline script, specify the kind as `inline` and provide your script contents under the `content` key.

-It is worth familiarising yourself with YAML's support for multiline strings in order to ensure that you have the correct indentation within your scripts.
-[This site][6] serves as a nice minimal reference for the relevant YAML syntax.
+For multiline script content, see [YAML multiline string syntax][6].

 ```yaml
 command: